 If drastic measures are necessary, try mixing sharp sand or small stones, or a commercial product called Perma Till, with your soil, or try lining your flowerbed with wire mesh.
 To repel deer and rabbits from munching on flowers or leaves, try spraying with the unpleasant tasting Hot Pepper Wax, or use one of the commercial repellents, like Messina Environmental’s line of Animal Stopper products.

 If you can’t refrigerate, then you can allow Mother Nature to do it for you.
 Buy bulbs early (in September), and place bulbs in a paper bag in the refrigerator.
 In November, pot bulbs as described above, and place pots outside in a cold frame or protected area, surrounded by a generous layer of loose mulch, such as dried leaves or pine tags.
 You can also layer bulbs in larger pots for a lovely spring-garden-in-one.

 Choose a container at least ten or more inches deep.
-Add two or more inches of soil, and place tulip bulbs on top.
+Add two or more inches of soil and place tulip bulbs on top.
 Add enough soil to cover tulips, and put daffodil or hyacinth bulbs on top, adding enough soil to cover.
-Top with small bulbs like crocus or Muscari, and finish off with enough soil to cover the bulbs to the tips.
+Top with small bulbs like crocus or Muscari, and finish off with enough soil to cover to the tips.
 For added interest, top the pot with pansies in your favorite color.